AUTHOR: BEC OF 'FOR EVERY HEN'

 HORROR MOVIE TRIVIA NIGHT

-Fun Tip: Following the trivia, why not sit back with some treats and potions (also known as cocktails!) and watch your hen’s favourite thriller flick.
+Following the trivia, why not sit back with some treats and potions (also known as cocktails) and watch your hen’s favourite thriller flick.
 You could incorporate games such as 'when someone is shot in the film, everyone does a shot', for example.
-Girl’s night in with a twist!
+It's girl’s night in with a twist.

 I'm sure you've played (or at least heard of) the game 'DIY Wedding Dress' before?
 Where teams use toilet paper to create their own designer wedding gowns (you can find bamboo and recycled toilet paper here)?
 Just like that game, guests are split into small groups (of 3-4) and given a time limit to wrap their models.
-BUT, in this case, it's the first to turn their 'model' into a mummy that wins!
-Make it clear in the rules that there is to be breathing holes left over mouths and noses - but other than that, wrap away!
+BUT, in this case, it's the first to turn their 'model' into a mummy that wins.

-Fun tip: have a mummy 'fashion parade' after the game!
+Have a mummy 'fashion parade' after the game!
 The bride-to-be can then choose her favourite mummy, meaning that team receives a prize as well.
-Not only will it be hilarious watching the poor girls trying to walk in their getup, but it's always fun to see what other teams have come up with (I've seen toilet paper veils, earrings and more in the past!).
+Not only will it be hilarious watching the poor girls trying to walk in their getup, but it's always fun to see what other teams have come up with (I've seen toilet paper veils, earrings and more in the past).